English

 President Joe Biden with Vietnamese General Secretary of the Communist Party and President To Lam in New York, September 25, 2024 [AP Photo/Manuel Balce Ceneta]

-Undersea cable communications are among the most vital infrastructure in all of global capitalism, tying the data of the world’s economies together the internet.
+Undersea cable communications are among the most vital infrastructure in all of global capitalism, tying the data of the world’s economies together through the internet.
 More than four hundred cables, running approximately 750,000 miles across the seafloor of the world, carry over 95 percent of all international internet communications.
 The data transmitted includes electronic banking transactions, secret military instructions, and every other imaginable human communication.
 Ten trillion dollars in transactions run through these cables every day.

 Vietnam’s existing undersea cable infrastructure is aging and has suffered multiple failures and outages since late 2022.
 Hanoi announced an ambitious plan to build ten new undersea cables by 2030.
 Reuters reported that “the effort would be one of the most significant expansions of undersea internet infrastructure by any emerging economy.”